Cold7/pyLoTo/README.md

 # pyLoTo
-a python implementation of the Local Topological comparison of  GRNs algorithm
+a python implementation of the Local Topological comparison of GRNs algorithm using weights